Intracorneal Ring Segments

 Complications

-Complications include localized incision-related epithelial defects, epithelial plug formation, wound dehiscence, superficial neovascularization, surgically induced astigmatism, infiltrates in the channel, transient decreased corneal sensation, and delayed infectious keratitis.[49, 50] Other observations included haze and deposits around the intrastromal channel.
+Complications include localized incision-related epithelial defects, epithelial plug formation, wound dehiscence, superficial neovascularization, surgically induced astigmatism, infiltrates in the channel, transient decreased corneal sensation, and delayed infectious keratitis.[52, 53] Other observations included haze and deposits around the intrastromal channel.

 Exchange or explantation

-In selected patients with undercorrection or overcorrection, an exchange procedure can be done.
+An exchange procedure can be done in selected patients with under-correction or over-correction.
 In selected patients who are dissatisfied, an explantation procedure can be done.
 The procedures can be done with the patient using only topical anesthesia.
 The surgical steps are listed below:

 Outcome and Prognosis